carbon-design-system/carbon-components-vue/src/components/cv-data-table/cv-data-table-notes.md

 ## Attributes

 tableData - two dimensional array including headings of table data.
-Number of columns is expeccted to match heading count. row-size - optional - default: 'standard'
+Number of columns is expeccted to match heading count.

+auto-width - table will size use auto sizing borderless - table will have no border row-size - optional - default: 'standard'
 options: 'compact', 'small', 'standarad', '' or 'tall' zebra - optional - default: false ; boolean is the table striped